Glen Brunman: Career

 In 1990, Brunman played a pivotal role in Epic’s acquisition of the soundtrack rights for John Barry’s Academy Award-winning score for Dances With Wolves, and directed the marketing campaign for the album.
 Following that album’s success, Brunman was charged with creating Epic Soundtrax, the first major label imprint dedicated to soundtracks.

 The label’s first hit was a 1992 country and rock Elvis Presley tribute album which served as the soundtrack for Honeymoon in Vegas.
 In 1993, Epic Soundtrax released the Judgment Night soundtrack, the first album where each track featured a collaboration between rock and hiphop artists.
 Between 1993 and 1994, the label released three soundtracks for films starring Tom Hanks: Sleepless In Seattle, Philadelphia and Forrest Gump.
 The Philadelphia soundtrack reunited Brunman with Springsteen, who composed "Streets of Philadelphia" for the film.
 The song went on to win an Academy Award and four Grammys.
 As of 2014, the three soundtracks combined had sold more than 20 million copies worldwide.

-In 1996, Brunman was put in charge of soundtracks for all of the Sony Music labels as Executive Vice President of the newly-created Sony Music Soundtrax.
+In 1996, Brunman was put in charge of soundtracks for all of the Sony Music labels as Executive Vice President of the newly created Sony Music Soundtrax.
 In 1997, in conjunction with Columbia Records, Brunman helped assemble the first 'inspired by' album, the multi-platinum Men in Black compilation.
 Additionally, in partnership with Sony Classical, Brunman acquired the soundtrack for Titanic.
 The album included the James Horner score for the film and the song "My Heart Will Go On," written by Horner and Will Jennings and performed by Celine Dion.

-Horner won an Academy Award for Best Original Dramatic Score, and "My Heart Will Go On" won the Academy Award for Best Original Song in addition to four Grammmy Awards.
+Horner won an Academy Award for Best Original Dramatic Score, and "My Heart Will Go On" won the Academy Award for Best Original Song in addition to four Grammy Awards.